saadqayyum-cyber/Ropstam-/Blockchain/README.md

 ## 3- NFTContract (NFTContract.sol)
       This is the NFT Contract which have hammer(Fungible) and Open Apes(NFT).
 There are no decimals added to hammer to make it clear.

+## 4- Deployment
+      Contracts are deployed through remix instead of Hardhat